Perfect for pairing with other programs.

 Where You'll Study

-The CIEE Study Center in Paris, known as the Paris Center for Critical Studies, is on the rue du Sentier in the lively, central Sentier neighborhood, in the 2nd arrondissement.
-The Center is less than a minute away from the Grands Boulevards, a 10-minute walk to the Palais Royal, and a 15-minute walk to the Louvre.
+The CIEE Global Institute-- Paris, is located on the rue du Sentier in the lively, central Sentier neighborhood in the 2nd arrondissement.
+It is less than a minute from the Grands Boulevards, a 10-minute walk to the Palais Royal, a 15-minute walk to the Louvre, and a 15-minute walk to the Opéra Garnier.

 Housing & Meals